 This video provides an overview of the New York State Early Intervention Program – how to refer a child, the evaluation and eligibility process, and service planning and delivery.

-Center Based Programming (Coming Fall 2023)
+Center Based Programming (Coming to the Bronx January 2024)

 Our Bronx-based Early Intervention center will provide neruodiverse children of the Bronx with:

-Home Based Programming (Coming January 2024)
+Home Based Programming (Coming to the Bronx February 2024)

 Our home-based Early Intervention program will provide families of neruodiverse children of the Bronx with: